Accounting

 Investigate and develop technologies to assist business operations across functional areas.
 Learn computer fundamentals, databases, data analytics and problem‐solving skills to create technical business solutions.
 Requires INFO 210, INFO 330, INFO 370 and an INFO elective.

-Interim Chairperson
+Acting Chairperson

 Mission